xieweiAlex/English_Learning/words-review.md

 ## words-June.md ##
 words/2022/words-June.md
 He asserted his innocence and his financial **probity**.  -
-Because Marie's first reaction is to **prevaricate**, I have a hard time believing anything she says.
 The highest **plaudit** Mr Jarre could give a director was that he was "entrusting", and left him to it. -
-Shopify's shares have been **trounced** this year, falling almost 80% from their 52-week high.
 And don't fall for the **slew** of "detox" or "weight loss" teas that are **peddled** on Instagram and Facebook. - but we have reason to cool our **raging** motions , our **carnal** stings , our **unbitted** **lusts**. -
 He had an unshakable **premonition** that he would die. -